usap-jmarin/export-google-form/README.md

 # Google Forms JSON exporter

 A small Google Apps Script file to export a form into a JSON file.
 This form JSON object can then be used to build tools to collect form responses though other clients than the web interface.
+Upon execution, permissions will be required to pull the form and to store the generated file in your GD account.

 ### Installation